 "Yes he went that way – why?"

-Bella didn't reply but walked quickly down the corridor until she spotted Edward in front of her.
-He wasn't difficult to follow as he was one of the tallest guys in the school, even when hunched over.
-She realised he was probably heading for the library so she slowed down to give herself time to compose herself then she walked behind him, following him into his peaceful sanctuary where he headed towards his favourite spot by the window.
-He threw his bag onto the table and turned round and jumped, not expecting to see Bella behind him.
+Bella didn't reply but walked quickly along the corridor until she caught sight of Edward in front of her.
+He wasn't difficult to spot as he was one of the tallest guys in the school, even when hunched over.
+She realized he was probably heading for the library, so she slowed down to give herself time to compose herself, then walked behind him, following him into his peaceful sanctuary where he headed towards his favorite spot by the window.
+He threw his bag onto the table, turned round and jumped, not expecting to see Bella behind him.

-Edward looked slightly bemused at the sight of Bella bristling with frustration in front of him; this was new territory for him as girls were an alien species as far as he was concerned.
-He hadn't even considered attending the Prom and Bella's invitation had come as a bit of a shock to him, but he had taken a spur of the moment decision to accept as he had enjoyed her company in lessons during the past year and considered her to be his intellectual equal.
+Edward looked slightly bemused at the sight of Bella bristling with frustration in front of him.
+This was new territory for him, as girls were an alien species as far as he was concerned.
+He hadn't even considered attending the Prom so Bella's invitation had come as a bit of a shock, but he had taken a spur of the moment decision to accept as he had enjoyed her company in lessons during the past year and considered her to be his intellectual equal.

 "Good, that's settled then."
 Bella looked at him expectantly as she presumed he would want to talk about arrangements, but Edward looked at her blankly not knowing what to say next.

 "I don't know."
 Bella looked flustered.
 She was in new territory herself, but didn't want to admit that she almost expected him to be a bit grateful that an attractive girl had asked him out.

 "Why have you asked me to take you, Bella?
 I'm sure you've had plenty of offers already."
 Edward didn't have mind-reading skills, but he was suspicious of her motives and hoped she wasn't asking him for a bet.

 Bella looked blankly at him and didn't respond immediately as she wasn't expecting that question.